avito-tech/Mixbox/CONTRIBUTING.md

 ## Testing

 Testing is practically impossible on a local machine.
-It tooks 7 hours to test everything on a local machine.
-We have 70 mac minis and it takes only 20 minutes on average (sometimes 10 minutes).
+It takes several hours to test everything on a local machine.

 You can run specific tests.
 There are BlackBoxTests, GrayBoxTests and UnitTests.
 Choose a target and run specific tests.